fubar2/toolfactory-galaxy-server/README.md

 It is this rpyc server that is the key to running tasks independently of the normal Galaxy job runner system, but triggered by a specially configured running tool.

-### A generic non-Galaxy RPC for tools
+### A generic RPC for tools

 The approach described here is a generic way to allow tools executing as normal Galaxy jobs to do things that Galaxy security, very wisely would normally not permit.
 These impossible things may have other interesting applications but the potential cost of associated insecurity must be taken into account outside private settings.

-The `planemo_test` tool is the testing tool built in to the appliance.
-It uses the remote container server by making RPC calls.
+The `planemo_test` tool uses the remote container server by making RPC calls.
 The server exposes a single highly specialised and restricted function to test and lint a tool.
 It uses but does not expose the Python subprocess module inside the dedicated container to run individual commands including running planemo to lint and test the tool.
 When the task completes, the tool finishes up by moving some of the outputs.